Mornings aren’t easy. Here’s how you can make them a little less awful.

 Get the right amount of sleep

 Being tired every morning probably means that you aren’t getting enough sleep.
-Try to commit to your sleep schedule, even if you have to be a little strict with it.
+Try to commit to your sleep schedule, even if you have to get a little strict with it.
 Avoid checking your phone in bed, having coffee or caffeine during the evenings, and over drinking and eating right before you sleep.